apache/solr-sandbox/CROSSDC.md

 - `bufferMemoryBytes`: memory allocated by the Producer in total for buffering
 - `lingerMs`: amount of time that the Producer will wait to add to a batch
 - `requestTimeout`: request timeout for the Producer
+- `maxPollIntervalMs`: the maximum delay between invocations of poll() when using consumer group management.

 #### Central Configuration Option